gravitycircle/scaffold/README.md

 **Past Changes:**

- - Build modular page navigation system and sub-navigation for reusability.
- - Integrated new Gutenberg functions for WordPress 5.0++
- - Added initalize function for preloading assets for a loading screen.
- - Refactored `analyze.php` to prevent memory leaks when going through repeatable `post_objects`.
- - Created new blank plugin for per-site customization.
- - Added "pre-built fields" for hard-coded objects like registration forms.
- - Automated form submission - still unstable.
- - Fixed various issues on array management, image preloading and by-request data pull algorithms.

-**Framework Changes:**
  - Gutenberg functions now in-sync with the front end data parser.
  - Updated In-Admin Javascript integration with option to upload files.
  - Created new default template for Gutenberg integration and other template options for non-Gutenberg pages.